Knack Glossary

 A page is used to group multiple views which visually display the data in your app.
 Your Live Application can have multiple pages that your users can navigate with menus and links.

-Pages in the Live App:
+Example page in the Live App:

 Page Tree

 The page tree is the listed page structure in the left hand menu when viewing the Pages section of the Knack Builder.
-This includes different types of pages like Login pages, Starting pages, and Parent & Child Pages.
+This includes different types of pages like login pages, starting pages, parent, and child pages.

 Page Types:

-• Start Page: A start page is a starting point into your app.
+• Start page: A start page is a starting point into your app.
 A start page is always a parent page.

-• Parent & Child Pages: A parent page is one that has other pages (child pages) that it links to.
+• Parent & child pages: A parent page is one that has other pages (child pages) that it links to.

-• Login Page: A page that is password protected and requires a user to login.
+• Login page: A page that is password protected and requires a user to login.

-• Single Record Page: Any child page that has the data for a single record and can display Details Views, Edit Forms, and/or connected records.
+• Single record page: Any child page that has the data for a single record and can display details Views, edit forms, and/or connected records.

 Page Menu